PacktPublishing/React-Anti-Patterns/ch12/How-Is-The-Weather-Like.md

 export type { RemoteCityWeather };
 ```

+We defined a type `RemoteCityWeather` to reflect the remote data shape.
 Note here we have filtered out a few fields that we don't use.
 And then we define a new type for our UI to use `CityWeather`:

 ```tsx
 import { RemoteCityWeather } from "./RemoteCityWeather";